 If you take up texting and social media late in life, there’s a lot to learn!
 A twenty-something wants advice getting her dad up to speed on memes, Instagram, and animated images.
 Plus, when you’re on a long road trip, what do you call that one...

-Iris from Cave Junction, Oregon, wonders about the expressions get on the stick, meaning get going, and piping hot, meaning extremely hot.
-While some have associated the phrase get on the stick with an automotive origin, a more likely etymology...
+Iris from Cave Junction, Oregon, wonders about the expressions get on the stick, meaning to get going, and piping hot, meaning extremely hot.
+While some have associated the phrase get on the stick with an automotive gearshift, sometimes known as a...

 Steve in Dennis, Massachusetts, remembers a cartoon that showed a boy trying to persuade a donkey to pull a cart by holding out a carrot suspended from a stick.
 Is that the origin of the expression carrot and stick?
 The original metaphor involved...